KunwarxSingh/dturegistrationbot/README.md

 ---

-## Important Notes:

-- 🔐 **Never upload your credentials** to GitHub or anywhere public.
-- 🧠 Only run this during elective registration hours.
-- 🚀 This is meant to beat the rush — don’t abuse it.
-- 🛑 Don’t open the same portal in another tab while this is running.

 ---

 ## Built By

-This script was made by KUNWAR HARSHIT SINGH (EE).
+This script was made by KxS
 Use it wisely, and don’t get caught slacking during electives 😉.